Abdullah8888/notification_hub/README.md

 ```
 Here's a breakdown of each part:

-`NotificationHub.instance: This suggests that there is a singleton instance of a NotificationHub class.
-The instance is a common pattern used for creating a single, shared instance of a class.`

 `addSubscriber`: This method is likely used to subscribe an object (in this case, the current object, represented by `this`) to a specific notification channel.

-`this`: Refers to the current instance of the class where this code is located.
-It implies that the current object is subscribing to the notifications on the 'Greetings' channel.
+The `this` can also be replaced by instance of an object.

 `notificationChannel`: **'Greetings'** Specifies the name of the notification channel to which the object is subscribing.
 In this case, it's **'Greetings'**.